Whoopi Goldberg: Entrepreneurship

+On Friday, June 13, 2025, Goldberg appeared on the CBS Mornings to announce that she had co-founded an all women's sports network, AWSN, that is now streaming on Pluto TV.

 Media appearances

 Goldberg performed the role of Califia, the Queen of the Island of California, for a theater presentation called Golden Dreams at Disney California Adventure Park, the second gate at the Disneyland Resort, in 2000.
 The show, which explains the history of the Golden State (California), opened on February 8, 2001, with the rest of the park.
 Golden Dreams closed in September 2008 to make way for the upcoming Little Mermaid ride planned for DCA.
 In 2001, Goldberg co-hosted the 50th Anniversary of I Love Lucy.

 In July 2006, Goldberg became the main host of the Universal Studios Hollywood Studio Tour, in which she appears multiple times in video clips shown to the guests on monitors placed on the trams.

 She made a guest appearance on the situation comedy 30 Rock during the series' fourth season, in which she played herself, counseling Tracy Jordan on winning the "EGOT", the coveted combination of Emmy, Grammy, Oscar, and Tony Awards.
 On July 14, 2008, Goldberg announced on The View that from July 29 to September 7, she would perform in the Broadway musical Xanadu.
 On November 13, 2008, Goldberg's birthday, she announced live on The View that she would be producing, along with Stage Entertainment, the premiere of Sister Act: The Musical at the London Palladium.

 She gave a short message at the beginning of the Junior Eurovision Song Contest 2008 wishing all the participants good luck, and stressing the importance of UNICEF, the official charity of the Junior Eurovision Song Contest.
 Since its launch in 2008, Goldberg has been a contributor for wowOwow.com, a new website for women to talk culture, politics, and gossip.

 Goldberg has been a frequent guest narrator at Disney's Candlelight Processional at Walt Disney World.
 She made a guest appearance in Michael Jackson's short film for the song "Liberian Girl".
 She also appeared on the seventh season of the cooking reality series Hell's Kitchen as a special guest.
 On January 14, 2010, Goldberg made a one-night-only appearance at the Minskoff Theatre to perform in the mega-hit musical The Lion King.
 That same year, she attended the Life Ball in Austria.

 Goldberg made her West End debut as the Mother Superior in a musical version of Sister Act for a limited engagement set for August 10–31, 2010, but prematurely left the cast on August 27 to be with her family; her mother had had a severe stroke.
 However, she later returned to the cast for five performances.
 The show closed on October 30, 2010.